+We first consider a special class of optimization via simulation problems where the dimension of the decision variable is one, but there are a large number of choices of decision variable.
+This class of one-dimensional problems, despite of the less generality compared to multi-dimensional large-scale problems, have applications when the one-dimensional decision variable is a choice of overall resource level.
+For example, large delivery companies often need to decide the total number of trucks that should be recruited for operations in a self-contained region.
+A service system may needs to decide the total number of staff members needed to host a special event.
+Such decisions often involve a trade-off between service satisfaction and resource costs.
+The convexity in the objective function often comes from the marginal decay of contribution to service satisfaction as the resource level increase; see the optimal allocation example and Figure \ref{fig:landscape} in Section \ref{sec:numerical} for more details.

-We first consider the case when the discrete decision variable is one-dimensional, i.e., $\mathcal{X}=[N]=\{1,2,\ldots,N\}$.
-This setting is mathematically equivalent to the problem of ranking and selection with convexity.
-We have in mind cases where the number of systems $N$ is large.
-In the one-dimensional case, the discrete convexity for a function $f$ can be defined similarly as the ordinary continuous convexity through the discrete midpoint convexity property, namely,
+In the one-dimensional case, the feasible set is $\mathcal{X}=[N]=\{1,2,\ldots,N\}$.
+This setting is mathematically equivalent to the problem of ranking and selection with convexity structure.
+The discrete convexity for a function $f$ can be defined similarly to the ordinary continuous convexity through the discrete midpoint convexity property, namely,